-5.58 The quality of the built environment helps to determine how a place is perceived, experienced and enjoyed.
+5.57 The quality of the built environment helps to determine how a place is perceived, experienced and enjoyed.
 It encompasses the setting, the street pattern, the buildings and walkways, the parking, green spaces and public squares.
 A good environment meets the needs of all its users and will also incorporate natural space for people and wildlife to move through, supporting both well-being and biodiversity.
 Places that have a good quality built environment are successful places - socially, economically and environmentally.

-- 5.59 The NPPF seeks to secure high quality design and makes clear that poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions should be refused.
-Local Plans are also required to include policies that promote healthy communities and sustainable travel measures, and create safe and accessible environments where crime and disorder and the fear of crime do not undermine quality of life or community cohesion. - 5.60 The quality of new design plays an important part in creating successful developments - well-designed developments relate well to existing buildings and spaces around them, are pleasant to use and take account of local distinctiveness without necessarily replicating what is already there.
+- 5.58 The NPPF seeks to secure high quality design and makes clear that poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions should be refused.
+Local Plans are also required to include policies that promote healthy communities and sustainable travel measures, and create safe and accessible environments where crime and disorder and the fear of crime do not undermine quality of life or community cohesion.
+To provide maximum clarity about design expectations at an early stage the Council must prepare design guides or codes consistent with the principles set out in the National Design Guide and National Model Design Code, and which reflect local character and design preferences. - 5.59 The quality of new design plays an important part in creating successful developments - well-designed developments relate well to existing buildings and spaces around them, are pleasant to use and take account of local distinctiveness without necessarily replicating what is already there.
 Good design is a key aspect of sustainable development.
 It encompasses architectural design, form, height, scale, siting, layout, density, orientation, lighting, materials, parking, street design, connectivity and green infrastructure / open space.
 Green infrastructure and biodiversity features can enhance the built environment helping to achieve well designed, high quality places which in turn can attract businesses and inward investment as well as providing positive benefits for health & well-being and climate change adaptation.

-5.61 Design has an important role to play in both preventing and reducing crime and ensuring people using and moving through spaces feel safe.
+5.60 Design has an important role to play in both preventing and reducing crime and ensuring people using and moving through spaces feel safe.
 Measures to 'design out crime' should be considered early on in the design process and incorporated into all new development, taking into account the principles contained in Government guidance on 'Safer Places' and the Official Police Security Initiative 'Secured by Design'.
 Good use of 'natural surveillance', natural and artificial light, and careful siting of buildings and street furniture can improve the layout of an area and reduce perceived and actual crime, as well as opportunities for anti-social behaviour.
 Well designed security features that safeguard people and property without compromising the quality of the local environment, and well defined pedestrian, cycle and vehicular routes that limit opportunities for concealment also help to provide a safe environment for those that are particularly vulnerable to harm (Contextual Safeguarding), and make an area more pleasant to use.